 I'm by no means an athlete but I try to stay somewhat in shape by wallclimbing and by preferring my bicycle and feet over cars.
-I'm environmentally and ethically conscious and try to set a good example but the rest of the world hasn't followed my example yet.
-Still kinda working on that.
+I'm environmentally and ethically conscious and try to set a good example without getting too preachy about it.
 I'm also fascinated by realities and experiences beyond our everyday ones, so if one is speaking for example about lucid dreaming, enlightening mental experiences, mind-altering substances or the like, I'm listening attentively.

 I'm also a bit of a dog person, as my parents have had dogs around longer than they've had me.
 2 boxers and a dalmatian.
 Woof.
 (See, I can talk dog language.)
 Not a stranger with cats either.

 Music, Movies, and Books